Working from home seems the dream right?

 I’ve learned not to have a full-on conversation with him first thing in the morning because at the most I’ll get blank stares and grunts!

-While I am a little workhorse in the morning, I get most of my creative inspiration at night.
-I am always scribbling something in my bullet journal or making notes on my phone.
+While I am a little workhorse in the morning, I often get some creative inspiration at night.
+I am always scribbling down notes.

 If you are similar, I found it helps me to be very deliberate in how I create my day, instead of just following the same old routine day after day.